Kridge42/Metabolic-Syndrome/README.md

 - Triglycerides-------Measure of common body fat present in blood.
 - MetabolicSyndrome---Does or does not have metabolic syndrome

+What is metabolic syndrome?
+- Metabolic syndrome is a group of five conditions that can lead to heart disease, diabetes, stroke and other health problems.
+- Metabolic syndrome is diagnosed when someone has three or more of these risk factors:

+  - High blood glucose (sugar)
+  - Low levels of HDL (“good”) cholesterol in the blood
+  - High levels of triglycerides in the blood
+  - Large waist circumference or “apple-shaped” body
+  - High blood pressure

 National Health Statistics Reports n Number 13 n May 5, 2009 Page 5